-Option 1: Dedicated Data Connection (Broadband) for Phone and Video
+Option 1: Dedicated Data Connection for Phone and Video

-For many practices wishing to upgrade their telephony in the short term, this option is the only one available, particularly if they are awaiting deployment of HSCN connections.
+For many practices wishing to upgrade their telephony in the short term, the Broadband option is the only one available, particularly if they are awaiting deployment of HSCN connections.
 In this case, the cloud telephony provider should take responsibility for the connectivity:

 A separate connection for voice and video can make sense even where data connections are considered adequate.